Nick Gordon Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The 10.1 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in the league.
+- The 10.6 strikeouts per nine innings put together by the White Sox pitching staff ranks second in the league.

-- The White Sox's 6.25 team ERA ranks 28th among all league pitching staffs.
+- The White Sox have the 28th-ranked team ERA among all MLB pitching staffs (5.97).

-- White Sox pitchers combine to allow 18 total home runs at a rate of 1.6 per game (third-most in baseball).
+- White Sox pitchers combine to surrender the fourth-most home runs in baseball (20 total, 1.7 per game).

-- Lynn (0-1) makes the start for the White Sox, his third of the season.
+- Giolito (0-0) pitches for the White Sox to make his third start of the season.

-- His last appearance came on Thursday against the San Francisco Giants, when the righty went 4 1/3 innings, surrendering eight earned runs while giving up nine hits.
+- The right-hander last pitched on Friday against the Pittsburgh Pirates, when he went four innings, allowing seven earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.